 This Policy is formalised to articulate and disseminate the Group's commitment with regard to climate change.

 In order to implement this commitment, the Company and the rest of the companies belonging to the Group shall be guided by the following main principles of conduct:

-a) Contribute to the mitigation of climate change and to the decarbonisation of the energy model, gradually reducing the intensity of greenhouse gas emissions (expressed in grams of CO2 per kWh generated) in order to place it below one hundred fifty grams of CO2 per kWh by 2030 —which entails a fifty per cent reduction in the intensity of emissions compared to 2007— continuing the development of electric energy from renewable sources, focusing innovation efforts within more efficient technologies having a lower intensity of carbon dioxide emissions, and progressively introducing them in their facilities, until reaching carbon neutrality by the year 2050.
+a) Contribute to the mitigation of climate change and to the decarbonisation of the energy model, gradually reducing the intensity of greenhouse gas emissions (expressed in grams of CO2 per kWh generated) in order to place it globally below fifty grams of CO2 per kWh by 2030 — which entails a reduction of approximately 90% in the intensity of emissions compared to 2010 —, continuing the development of electric energy from renewable sources, focusing innovation efforts within more efficient technologies having a lower intensity of carbon dioxide emissions, and progressively introducing them in their facilities, until reaching carbon neutrality by the year 2050.

 b) Support international climate change negotiation processes and the significant participation of the private sector in the global agenda to meet the climate goal included in the Paris Agreement of keeping the average global temperature below two degrees Celsius, and as close as possible to one and a half degrees Celsius, and introduce a more ambitious dynamic both as to the implementation thereof and the revision of the commitments assumed by the parties to such agreement.

 c) Strengthen the Group's leadership in the international process of fighting against climate change by entering into agreements and collaboration with multilateral bodies, civil society organisations with particular engagement in this area, and particularly the UN Framework Convention on Climate Change.